Sunday, May 28, 2017

 He begins his journey in a forest that leads to the castle where she is imprisoned.
 This is a great start which introduces us nicely to the gameplay mechanics: our hero can walk, leap, climb trees, shoot fire bolts and even mash up magic spells using a rather large cauldron.
 Health status is displayed at the top of the screen and will decrease if you happen to touch enemies or a dangerous object.
 Gold coins can be collected (after a kill) and these are used as currency inside a cauldron that can mix magical power-ups, ammo, or health.

-Collecting the magic eyes allows us to battle the first guarding boss - a wasp-like critter who isn't exactly intelligent and therefore makes for an easy kill.
-This grants us access to the castle via the dungeons which are creepy but the guardian is a bit of a bonehead (you will see why).
+Collecting the magic eyes allows us to battle the first guarding boss - a wasp-like critter who isn't exactly intelligent and therefore an easy kill.
+This grants us access to the castle via the creepy dungeons but the guardian is a bit of a bonehead (you will see why).
 This castle takes us deeper into our quest but continues with the same theme, with lots more tricks and traps to fool you.
 I really am enjoying this journey!

-This ain't no rushed port and the quest is massive so let's celebrate with another screenshot...
+This ain't no rushed port, the quest is massive so let's celebrate with another screenshot...

 The first boss is a giant wasp who is a bit dumb and quite easy to kill.
 I like bosses like that!